Groundbreaking medical technology with a Swedish heritage

 GASMAS’ biomedical application currently enables non-invasive measurement of lung volume changes and oxygen gas concentration directly in the lungs.
 This method is completely revolutionary and unique and is based on the specific light absorption by oxygen and water vapor gas molecules compared to the absorption by liquid and solid compounds of tissue.

-GASMAS is currently being applied in a medical device that can monitor the lungs in preterm born infants.
+GASMAS is currently being applied in Neola®, a medical device that can monitor the lungs of preterm born infants.
 A clinically proven and commercialized GASMAS technology has potential to fill even more gaps in health care by offering a safe and non-invasive method to measure volume changes and composition of gases inside cavities of the body.

 Professor Katarina Svanberg and Professor Sune Svanberg